uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 Methods can also change properties of objects.

 We will not dwell on methods for too long, since we will not use them all that often as this would lead to a _ghastly_ thing called _Object-Oriented Programming_ (OOP for short).
-Instead we want you to think _functionally_, which is what the next section will be about.
+Instead we want you to think _functionally_, which is what we will talk about in a few sections.

 > Inevitable disclaimer for _certain_ Java/C#/... people:
 > The sentence about OOP was a joke and used correctly, OOP has its merits.